usagitoneko97/Strata-Jekyll-Theme/_posts/2020-1-17-why-we-sleep.markdown

 Slowly and gently Meliz put her hand over the baby, caressing with such care that as though as a slight pressure will immediately shattering it into pieces.
 The man deliberately clear his throat, attempting to restore the forgotten concept of time.
 After thirteen inches has passed for Meliz, she regained her sense and fixed her eyes on the man, waiting for his relevation.

 "Errrr, I'm so sorry Meliz, but you know, I need to tell you something.
-I didn't like to do this but here we go. ", said the man scratching his heavily bearded chin.
+I didn't like to do this but here we go. ", said the man scratching his bearded chin.
 After he sigh a deep and sorrowful sigh, he continued.
 "From this moment forth, and for the rest of your child’s entire life, he will repeatedly and routinely lapse into a state of apparent coma.
 It might even resemble death at times.
 And while his body lies still his mind will often be filled with stunning, bizarre hallucinations.
 This state will consume one-third of his life."

 "It's sleep.", the god concluded.

 ---

-Do you ever wonder why we human sleep, as though as million and million years of evolution doesn't even bother to fix it.
-8 hours of invulnerability will put our ancestors in a great trouble.
-They must be a reason for why god (or rather, science if you are atheist) created us this way.
+Do you ever wonder why we human sleep, as though million and million years of evolution doesn't even bother to fix it.
+8 hours of vulnerability will surely put our ancestors in a great trouble.
+They must be several good reasons for why our god (or rather, science if you are an atheist) gifted us the ability to sleep.

+There's a lot of documented and confirmed benefits of sleep, to name a few, psychological health, emotional relief, learning, stable mental strength are all benefits obtained from a good sleep.
+But up until this point, scientist weren't able to tell you the complete answer to the reason why we sleep.
+The sections below will reveal the different truth about sleep, how it is infinitely more complex, profoundly more interesting, and alarmingly more health-relevant.

+# The sleep rhythm
+CIRCADIAN and ADENOSINE

 *Copyright@Ho Guo Xian, facts from "why we sleep" by Matthew Walker.*